 Built on a Recognised Evidence Base

-Our training is grounded in established theory and practice.
-Dr Fiona Kennedy developed the CBT model of dissociation (published 2004) and has since authored and co-edited books and articles on the subject.
-Course One draws directly on the Finding Solid Ground programme (Oxford University Press, 2022).
+The training is led by Dr Fiona Kennedy, who developed the CBT model of dissociation (published 2004) and has since authored and co-edited books and articles on the subject, together with Dr Helen Kennerley, a Consultant Clinical Psychologist and Oxford CBT trainer who will deliver part of the training.
+It is grounded in established theory and practice, and the first course draws on the Finding Solid Ground programme (Oxford University Press, 2022).

 Covers presentations including: